 How Can I Take Leftover Corned Beef and Cabbage and Make It Healthy?

 After a holiday like St. Patrick's Day, you may end up with leftover corned beef and cabbage.
 This would be the perfect way to use up those leftovers!
 You can take the cabbage and ferment it down into Saurkraut, which is already a very healthy food on WW as it is 0 points.
 In addition, it is loaded with probiotics, vitamins C, vitamin K, potassium and calcium!

-If you opt to make your own Russian dressing with greek yogurt and fat-free mayonnaise or miracle whip, check out some low-point dressing alternatives, you'll be able to make a fantastic, healthy dinner for you that your family will love too!
+If you opt to make your own Russian dressing with Greek yogurt and fat-free mayonnaise or miracle whip, check out some low-point dressing alternatives, you'll be able to make a fantastic, healthy dinner for you that your family will love too!

-Low Carb Reuben Casserole
+Low Carb Baked Reuben Casserole

 Prepare the cabbage by placing it in a bowl and pouring boiling water over top of it.
 Let it sit for 5 minutes before draining it and laying it down in the casserole dish.
-Then you will combine saurkraut and a myWW friendly Russian dressing in a bowl.
+Then you will combine saurkraut and a weight watcher friendly Russian dressing in a bowl.
 Layering the saurkraut mixture and meat together on top of the cabbage.
 I am a huge fan of Kerrygold Swiss Cheese, so I opt to lay it out in slices instead of using shredded cheese.

-Recipe for Low Carb Reuben Casserole
+Recipe for Low Carb Baked Reuben Casserole

 There are a total of 6 servings in this recipe.
 It's perfect to serve for a family dinner or to portion out during your weekly meal prep.

-- 1 lb Corned Beef or Pastrami, Shredded (34 Points)
+- 1 lb Corned Beef or Pastrami, Shredded

 - 4 Green Cabbage Leaves